Firm Secures $1.7 Million Judgment in Case Involving Stolen Valor

 Posted June 2019

-Attorneys Cory Laird and Seamus Molloy represented a successful businessman in the Flathead Valley against a man who misrepresented himself as a Marine veteran in order to procure a large investment.
-Mr. Laird and Mr. Molloy successfully tried the case to a jury in Flathead County District Court.
+Attorneys represented a successful businessman in the Flathead Valley against a man who misrepresented himself as a Marine veteran in order to procure a large investment.
+Mr. and Mr. successfully tried the case to a jury in Flathead County District Court.
 The jury ultimately found the defendant liable for fraud and ordered him to repay the stolen investment of $224,000 and awarded $1.5 million in punitive damages.

-Reep, Bell, Laird & Jasper, P.C. has been named to the 2018 “Best Law Firms” by U.S. News & World Report.
+Reep, Bell & Jasper, PC has been named to the 2018 “Best Law Firms” by U.S. News & World Report.
 The firm is regionally ranked in Corporate Law.
 According to U.S. News – Best Lawyers® “Best Law Firms”, achieving such rankings are “based on a rigorous evaluation process.

 Elderly exploitation case upends family ties, criminal statute